gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 ___
 ### Usage licence

 Users can just attribute the appropriate licence from the dropdown list.
-There are four licenses to choose from, although all data produced by RRAP is by default attributed copyright.
+There are four licenses to choose from, although all data produced by RRAP is by default attributed Copyright 'All rights reserved'.
 For details of each license please see the [Licenses](../licenses.md) page.

 ___
 ### What happens during the minting dataset process?